 11. Castel San Pietro

 Probably the best views of Verona open up from the top of Saint Peter’s Hill where the castle with the same name is located.
 The hill is only a few hundred meters high and you can reach the top either by taking the funicular or walking up the stairs.
 Although the castle is closed to visitors, you can still enjoy the view of the city and a beautiful sunset.
 On the way back to the city you can choose to walk alongside an ancient Roman theater.

 If you have more than a day or two to explore Verona and the surrounding regions, there are many other exciting things to do in this region.
 My recommended activities include shopping and visiting Lake Garda.

 Just one hour from Verona is located one of the most beautiful lakes in Italy.
 Lake Garda is surrounded by many resort towns and beautiful mountains.
-You can get to Sirmione, the southernmost town of lake Garda, within an hour by bus from Verona.
-Just take bus line LN026 from Verona-Porta Nuova.
+You can get from Verona to Lake Garda, within an hour by bus from Verona Porta Nova Bus station.
+Just take bus line LN026 from Verona-Porta Nuova to Sirmione.
 Lake Garda is 51.9 km long with the deepest point at 346 m (1,135 ft).
 The most famous towns in the south are Sirmione, Lazise and Bardolino and in the north Malcesine, Limone and Riva del Garda.
 The northern part of the lake is the best option for you if you love sports and active vacations.
 Some activities that you can do here include mountain biking, paragliding, windsurfing, kayaking and much more.
 If you prefer a more relaxed and laid-back vacation, you can stay in the southern part of Lake Garda.
 The best luxury hotels and spa resorts are located here.
 My recommendation is to explore local vineyards and try wine from this region.
 I also recommend renting a car to be more flexible and explore all the beautiful towns of Lake Garda.